How often have you stared into the darkness of your bedroom, frustrated that once again you can’t fall sleep?

 If given the choice, most people would probably prefer not to rely on sleeping pills if something else worked.
 And as you can see, there can be serious consequences to the regular usage of sleep aids.

-But equally if you read our article about the benefits of sleep, you’ll see that there are also significant health and other safety issues with not getting enough sleep.
+But equally, there are also significant health and other safety issues with not getting enough sleep.

 So you may find yourself stuck between a rock and a hard place trying to decide between sleeplessness or sleeping pills.

 So what can we learn from this?

 I suspect you’ll have tried several different techniques to sleep better, either before trying sleeping pills or returning to them once again.

 Personally, I’ve managed to more or less get my insomnia under control using alternative strategies, even though it hasn’t been easy.
 And I have at times resorted to some over the counter sleep aids to help me through difficult patches.

 I think it’s a personal choice at the end of the day.
 If you have the time and patience to try out alternative methods to tackle insomnia, it can only be a good thing.

 If you do decide to go down the sleeping pill route, then I would recommend remembering the advice in this article to keep it to as short a period of time as possible.
 And during that time perhaps prepare yourself to sleep without them, using natural techniques.

 If you haven’t already, then you might want to talk to a doctor or medical professional about your sleep problems.